Ghost stabilisation for cut finite element exterior calculus: Ghost penalty

 Recall the definitions \eqref{eqs:trace} of trace and \eqref{eqs:normaltrace} of normal trace, as well as Remark \ref{rem:trace.jumps} on their applicability to jumps.
 Letting $h_F$ be the diameter of $F$, we can then define the (ghost penalty) stabilisation term $s : \Vh{k}{r} \times \Vh{k}{r} \to \RR$ as

-where $\eta>0$ is a user-defined penalty parameter.
+where $\mu>0$ is a user-defined penalty parameter.
 The form $s$ is symmetric and bilinear.
-Notice that $s$ can be extended to act on smooth enough $k$-forms and it holds, owing to the single-valuedness of traces,
+Notice that $s$ can be extended to act on smooth enough $k$-forms (see \eqref{def:HmLamk} for the definition) and it holds, owing to the single-valuedness of traces,

 We define the ghost inner product and norm respectively as

 \begin{remark}[Formula \eqref{eq:ghost_penalty} for vector proxies] Let $n=3$.
 The simplifications of the jumps for the case $\ell = 0$ given in \Cref{tab:jump:proxy} do not extend to the case $\ell \ge 1$.
 However, the directional derivative of a $k$-form is still a $k$-form, so, using the results of \Cref{tab:trace.trace.n:proxy}, we infer that the integrand in \eqref{eq:ghost_penalty} is in fact the inner product of the full jumps of the normal derivatives regardless of form order $k$, see \Cref{tab:normal_deriv:proxy}.